dpwiese/flying-notes-vitepress/docs/src/includes/alcohol-and-drugs.md

 * Drug trafficking offense may result in pilot certificate being suspended or revoked
 * One drink can be detected up to 3 hours after consumption
 * Alcohol renders a pilot more susceptible to hypoxia
-* Alcohol
-  * "8-Hour Bottle to Throttle"
-  * Limit .04% (0% if under 21)
-  * Altitude will multiply effects of alcohol
 * Drugs
   * "Do drugs or fly planes."
   * If taking any prescription drugs, must consult with AME first